Want to be on the first page of Google? It’s not as hard as you might think as long as you understand a few SEO basics.

 Compelling content ideas don’t take one day to complete, it takes hours and hours of research and exhaustive refinement, regardless of length.
 It also needs to be revisited and updated as necessary.

 Always remember: quality over quantity.
-Do not focus your efforts on subpar content, as lower bounce rates/higher dwell time tend to correlate with higher rankings.
+Do not focus your efforts on subpar content, as lower bounce rates and higher dwell time tend to correlate with higher rankings.
 Just because your page has 2,500 words of unique content doesn’t mean it’s great content.
 I’ll say it as plainly as possible: word count does not equate to quality.

 2. Build A Diverse and Authoritative Backlink Profile